awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.md

 | `wal_writer_delay` | ms |
 | `wal_receiver_status_interval` | s |

-## Audit logging for a PostgreSQL DB instance<a name="Appendix.PostgreSQL.CommonDBATasks.Auditing"></a>
+## Logging PostgreSQL DB instance operations and activities<a name="Appendix.PostgreSQL.CommonDBATasks.Auditing"></a>

-There are several parameters you can set to log activity that occurs on your PostgreSQL DB instance\.
-These parameters include the following:
+There are several parameters, extensions, and other configurable items that you can set to log activities that occur on your PostgreSQL DB instance\.
+These include the following:
 + The `log_statement` parameter can be used to log user activity in your PostgreSQL database\.
-For more information, see [PostgreSQL database log files](USER_LogAccess.Concepts.PostgreSQL.md)\.
+To learn more about RDS for PostgreSQL logging and how to monitor the logs, see [PostgreSQL database log files](USER_LogAccess.Concepts.PostgreSQL.md)\.
 + The `rds.force_admin_logging_level` parameter logs actions by the Amazon RDS internal user \(rdsadmin\) in the databases on the DB instance, and writes the output to the PostgreSQL error log\.
 Allowed values are disabled, debug5, debug4, debug3, debug2, debug1, info, notice, warning, error, log, fatal, and panic\.
 The default value is disabled\.
-+ The `rds.force_autovacuum_logging_level` parameter logs autovacuum worker operations in all databases on the DB instance, and writes the output to the PostgreSQL error log\.
-Allowed values are disabled, debug5, debug4, debug3, debug2, debug1, info, notice, warning, error, log, fatal, and panic\.
-The default value is disabled\.
-The Amazon RDS recommended setting for rds\.force\_autovacuum\_logging\_level: is LOG\.
-Set log\_autovacuum\_min\_duration to a value from 1000 or 5000\.
-Setting this value to 5,000 writes activity to the log that takes more than 5 seconds and shows "vacuum skipped" messages\.
-For more information on this parameter, see [Best practices for working with PostgreSQL](CHAP_BestPractices.md#CHAP_BestPractices.PostgreSQL)\.
++ The `rds.force_autovacuum_logging_level` parameter can be set to capture various autovacuum operations in the PostgreSQL error log\.
+For more information, see [Logging autovacuum and vacuum activities](Appendix.PostgreSQL.CommonDBATasks.Autovacuum.md#Appendix.PostgreSQL.CommonDBATasks.Autovacuum.Logging)\.
++ The `pgaudit` extension can be installed and configured to capture activities at the session level or at the object level\.
+For more information, see [Working with the pgaudit extension](#Appendix.PostgreSQL.CommonDBATasks.pgaudit)\.
++ The `log_fdw` extension lets you access the database engine log using SQL\.
+For more information, see [Using the log\_fdw extension](CHAP_PostgreSQL.md#CHAP_PostgreSQL.Extensions.log_fdw)\.
++ The `pg_stat_statements` library is specified as the default for the `shared_preload_libraries` parameter in RDS for PostgreSQL version 10 and higher\.
+It's this library that lets you analzye running queries\.
+Be sure that `pg_stat_statements` is set in your DB parameter group\.
+For more information about monitoring your RDS for PostgreSQL DB instance using the information that this library provides, see [Analyzing running queries in PostgreSQL](USER_PerfInsights.UsingDashboard.AnalyzeDBLoad.AdditionalMetrics.PostgreSQL.md)\.

+In general terms, the point of logging is so that the DBA can monitor, tune performance, and troubleshoot\.
+Many of the logs are uploaded automatically to CloudWatch or Performance Insights, where they are sorted and grouped to provide complete metrics for the instance\.
+To learn more about Amazon RDS monitoring and metrics, see [Monitoring metrics in an Amazon RDS instance](CHAP_Monitoring.md)\.

 ## Working with the pgaudit extension<a name="Appendix.PostgreSQL.CommonDBATasks.pgaudit"></a>

-The `pgaudit` extension provides detailed session and object audit logging for RDS for PostgreSQL\.
-You can enable session auditing or object auditing using this extension\.
-You can use the `pgaudit` extension with the following versions:
-+ RDS for PostgreSQL version 13, all minor versions
-+ RDS for PostgreSQL version 12, all minor versions
-+ RDS for PostgreSQL version 11, all minor versions
-+ RDS for PostgreSQL version 10, all minor versions
-+ RDS for PostgreSQL version 9\.6\.3 and higher 9\.6 versions
-+ RDS for PostgreSQL version 9\.5\.7 and higher 9\.5 versions
+You can log activity at the session level or at the object level by installing the `pgaudit` extension on your RDS for PostgreSQL DB instance\.
+This extension is supported for all available RDS for PostgreSQL versions\.
+It uses the underlying native PostgreSQL logging mechanism\.

-For more information on the `pgaudit` extension, see the [GitHub project documentation](https://github.com/pgaudit/pgaudit/blob/master/README.md)\.
-Choose the documentation for your PostgreSQL version\.
+To learn more about the `pgaudit` extension, see [pgAudit](https://github.com/pgaudit/pgaudit/blob/master/README.md) on GitHub\.

-To use the `pgaudit` extension, make sure a custom DB parameter group is associated with your DB instance and set parameters in this custom DB parameter group\.
-For information about parameter groups, see [Working with DB parameter groups](USER_WorkingWithParamGroups.md)\.

 With *session auditing*, you can log audit events from various sources and include the fully qualified command text when available\.
 Modify the custom parameter group that is associated with your DB instance so that `shared_preload_libraries` contains `pgaudit` and then set the `pgaudit.log` parameter to log any of the following types of events:
-+ `READ` – Audits `SELECT` and `COPY` when the source is a relation or a query\.
++ `READ` – Logs `SELECT` and `COPY` when the source is a relation or a query\.
-+ `WRITE` – Audits `INSERT`, `UPDATE`, `DELETE`, `TRUNCATE`, and `COPY` when the destination is a relation\.
++ `WRITE` – Logs `INSERT`, `UPDATE`, `DELETE`, `TRUNCATE`, and `COPY` when the destination is a relation\.
-+ `FUNCTION` – Audits function calls and `DO` blocks\.
++ `FUNCTION` – Logs function calls and `DO` blocks\.
-+ `ROLE` – Audits statements related to roles and privileges, such as `GRANT`, `REVOKE`, `CREATE ROLE`, `ALTER ROLE`, and `DROP ROLE`\.
++ `ROLE` – Logs statements related to roles and privileges, such as `GRANT`, `REVOKE`, `CREATE ROLE`, `ALTER ROLE`, and `DROP ROLE`\.
-+ `DDL` – Audits all data definition language \(DDL\) statements that aren't included in the `ROLE` class\.
++ `DDL` – Logs all data definition language \(DDL\) statements that aren't included in the `ROLE` class\.
-+ `MISC` – Audits miscellaneous commands, such as `DISCARD`, `FETCH`, `CHECKPOINT`, `VACUUM`, and `SET`\.
++ `MISC` – Logs miscellaneous commands, such as `DISCARD`, `FETCH`, `CHECKPOINT`, `VACUUM`, and `SET`\.

-To log more than one of these types of events with session auditing, use a comma\-separated list\.
-To log all of these types of events, set `pgaudit.log` to `ALL`\.
-You might need to reboot your DB instance to apply the changes\.
+To log multiple event types with session auditing, use a comma\-separated list\.
+To log all event types, set `pgaudit.log` to `ALL`\.
+Reboot your DB instance to apply the changes\.

-With *object auditing*, you can refine the audit logging to work with specific relations\.
+With *object auditing*, you can refine audit logging to work with specific relations\.
 For example, you can specify that you want audit logging for `READ` operations on a specific number of tables\.

 **To use object auditing with the `pgaudit` extension**

+To use the `pgaudit` extension, you need to add it to the `shared_preload_libraries` parameter on the RDS for PostgreSQL DB instance\.
+You can't edit values in the default DB parameter groups, so that means you need to use a custom DB parameter group for the DB instance\.
+For more information about parameter groups, see [Working with DB parameter groups](USER_WorkingWithParamGroups.md)\.

 1. Create a database role called `rds_pgaudit` using the following command\.